makrai/notes/rogers2002-bertology.md

   * Most new models' gains are often marginal, and estimates of model stability and significance testing are very rare
 * Continual learning (Sun+ 2019b)
-  * i.e. sequential pre-training on a large number of tasks, each with their own loss which are then combined
+  * ie sequential pre-training on a large number of tasks, each with their own loss which are then combined

 ## 5.4 Fine-tuning BERT 9